Tips For Filing an Amended Return

 If you calculated your return by hand, didn’t use tax software, and made a math error, generally, the IRS will “find” these errors and make the corrections for you.
 The IRS will send you a letter informing you they found an error and corrected it.
 You do not need to file an amended return if you agree with the corrections.

-When to file the amendment
+When to file an amended return

+Don’t wait!
 File the amendment when you discover the error.
-Don’t wait.
+You’ll have to complete a separate amendment for each year if you need to amend more than one year’s tax return.
 Filers don’t have forever to amend a tax return.
-You generally have three years to amend your tax return.
+But you generally have three years to amend your tax return.
 In cases where you paid tax after you filed your original return, you only have two years to amend.

+If you discover you missed a tax credit for several years, you generally can only amend returns for the prior three years to claim a tax refund.
 For example, you realized you qualified for the Earned Income Tax Credit (EITC) but didn’t take it.
 The EITC is a refundable tax credit.
 So even if you owed no taxes, you could file an amendment and claim a tax refund.

 Other tax credits, such as the child care credit or dependent care credit, are non-refundable.
 Therefore, if you owed no taxes, there is no use in filing an amendment for these unclaimed credits.